-They are perfect for reading with your flashlights!
-Shine a light behind the pages in the book to reveal new images!
+They are perfect for reading in the dark with your flashlights!
+As you turn the pages, shine a light behind each page in the book to reveal hidden images!
 The Secrets of Winter was a Christmas gift to one child in this house, along with his requested handle glowing flashlight.

 Bundle up.
 Make hot drinks.
 Wear headlamps if you have them.
 Simple fun can be quite memorable.

-NOTE: A walk in the dark is a real treat for your little ones who don’t get to see late night hours in the summer.
+NOTE: A walk in the dark is a real treat for your little ones who don’t get to see late-night hours in the summer.
 I still remember my little guy getting so excited when he saw the moon the first time and declared, “Look!
 Little Sun!”

 a.
 Tween Valentines Canvas Craft.
 This one doesn’t require a lot of supplies and I bet your tweens/teens could adapt this with plenty of their own ideas.

-15. Make a few Valentines Treats
+16. Make a few Valentine’s Treats

-16. Grab some Love Themed Poetry Books
+17. Read Love Themed Poetry Books

 a.
 No Fear Shakespeare Sonnets.
 This is a perfect time for a classic Shakespeare Sonnet and we love this “No Fear Shakespeare” series which includes modern English on one page and the original copy on the other page.